- Apr 25th, 2021 Judith Quinn has has volunteered to assist us as the Coordinator for the town of Perrysburg.

 - May 13, 2017 - Many thanks to Danny Eastman who email us and set a PDF scan of the 1937 Program for the Ellicottville Centennial.
 His father, Leland Eastman had saved the original in his scrapbook.
 It took a while, but I managed to get it transcribed so that if you search and family name on our site and it is contained in the Centennial Program, it will come up on your search.
 I tried my best to keep the formatting and fonts as much like the original as possible.
 It's amazing how fastidious they were in 1937 to punctuation.
 A lost art today I fear.
 Here is a link to the Centennial Program.
 There is also a link to it from the Ellicottville Town page.

-All 16 pages (each page 1/2 of the actual newspaper page) have been
+is complete, All 16 pages (each page 1/2 of the actual newspaper page)

-uploaded, Lots of names, places and stories.
-Hope you find one of your
+have been uploaded, Lots of names, places and stories.
+Hope you find one

-today, The second half of page 3 (3b) and the first half of page 4 (4a)
+pages added today, The second half of page 3 (3b) and the first half of

-are on line.
-Page 4 contains many surnames"personals" column.
+page 4 (4a) are on line.
+Page 4 contains many surnames"personals"

-complete.
+two (2b) is complete.
 First three columns of page three (3a) are online.
-Like the

-rest of the pages, these pages have numerous surnames of people living
+Like the rest of the pages, these pages have numerous surnames of

-toxicology disproved that theory.
-There also some interesting
+of this newspaper toxicology disproved that theory.
+There also some

 - March 27, 2017 - Cattaraugus Republican - Third page (actually, page 2a) has been added.
 Improved navigation links menu has been added to all pages.

-containing three of the six columns that comprise one page.
-Published
+line each containing three of the six columns that comprise one page.

-Sept 20 1901 it contains many surnames and interesting, many references
+Published Sept 20 1901 it contains many surnames and interesting, many

 - February 22, 2017 back in the saddle after hip surgury.
 Updated DOD for Stanly Bennett in the Allegany Cemetery.
 Added 2016 burials to Rutledge Cemetery

-survivors, spouses, places of birth, etc..
-This all courtesy of Claudia
+individuals, such as survivors, spouses, places of birth, etc..
+This all

 - April 1st 2016 - Thanks to emails from the daughters of the late Becky (Cygan) Cameron, we were able to correct the spelling of her name in the School 10 Grade 6 photo, and identify her in the School 1 grade 2 photo.